-Amusing Creativity & Innovations in Name
+Amusing Creativity and Innovations in Names

 I love Cinderella stories.
 So, as can be predicted, like most women my age, I own and have been watching Walt Disney’s Cinderella classic cartoon movies since I was five.
 By the way, I’m now 33.
 Yes, I’m a hopeless romantic.
 I can even sing the Fairy Godmother’s song, ‘Bibbidi Bobbidi Boo’, word by word.
 My other favourite song from the movie is ‘Sing Sweet Nightingale’ – the one Cinderella sang while she was on her knees, mopping the floor just before the evil cat Lucifer steps all over the clean floor with his muddy paws.
 I have tears in my eyes when that happens.

 Obviously other people in this part of the world are also fond of the same song.
 Who knows, there may well be cults organised and dedicated to the song.
 The marketplaces in Indonesia are rampant with hijacked and self-produced VCDs and DVDs; shoppers can find almost any movie they want in either the black markets or shiny marble-floored movie shops in up-market malls.
 One day, I was cruising in a well-known VCD and DVD shop in a westerner-frequented mall in Jakarta and something caught my eye.
 In between the stacks of VCDs, there was a movie with a picture of Walt Disney’s Cinderella sitting on a swing on the cover.
 The title of the movie was ‘Swing Shit Cinderella’.
 Does that ring a bell?
 Has somebody so stupidly confused my beautiful ‘Sing Sweet Nightingale’ with something so grotesque?
 What a sick twisted creation.